 The Bar Standards Board (BSB) has today published a summary of the latest available diversity data for the Bar.

-This report sets out an evidence base from which relevant and targeted policy is being developed to support the BSB in meeting its statutory duties under the Equality Act 2010, the Legal Services Act 2007 and in achieving its equality and diversity objectives under the Equality and Diversity Strategy 2022-2025.
+This Report sets out an evidence base from which relevant and targeted policy can be developed which will support the BSB in meeting its statutory duties under the Equality Act 2010, the Legal Services Act 2007 and in achieving its equality and diversity objectives under the Equality and Diversity Strategy 2022-2025.
 You can read the full report on our website.

 Notes to editors

 Our mission is to regulate barristers and specialised legal services businesses in England and Wales in the public interest.
 For more information about what we do visit: http://bit.ly/1gwui8t

 Contact: For all media enquiries call: 07432 713 328 or email [email protected].